 Compare Zero’s role, and his relation to Ciel, to that of Copy X. Copy X was a clone of the original X created by Ciel.
 For all intents and purposes, he is a perfect physical recreation of X. The difference here being that because Copy X had all of X’s memories, Ciel left him to his own devices.
 On his own, however, with no personal attachment to Reploids grounding him or a sense of nurtured empathy, X’s philosophies become warped, turning him into a fascist dictator in the name of Justice.
 Where Zero’s legend was lost, X’s was twisted into something that ideologically opposed everything he once stood for.

 Interestingly, Copy X being a copy doesn’t get the real X off the hook.
 Turned into a Cyber-Elf, X reveals at the very end of the game that fighting with Zero jaded him, turned him cynical, and eventually led him to a point where he was totally apathetic towards all the violence.
-For a character who agonized over the nature of forever wars at the end of each entry in the series, this puts into perspective just how dramatic the Zero series is going to be in comparison to its predecessors.
+For a character who agonized over the nature of forever wars at the end of each entry in the X series, this puts into perspective just how dramatic the Zero series is going to be in comparison to its predecessors.
 Mega Man X had always promised a darker, more mature storyline for the series, but it arguably didn’t reach that point until the very end of X4.
 Even then, X’s ideals always ensured there was a hope at the center of the sub-series.

 Zero 1 puts in no uncertain terms that X and Zero fundamentally failed.
 What peace X could temporarily achieve in Zero’s absence morphed into something totally uncontrollable, with Reploids actively hunted for no reason other than Copy X’s extreme prejudices.
 Interestingly, there’s actually not too much in the way of story.
 Every mission has dialogue at the start and at the end, but the plot generally happens in the background, with players needing to infer the consequences of Zero’s actions and speak to NPCs in the hub world.